-The most important step to personal finance planning is to start with a basic plan.
+The most important step to personal financial planning is to start with a basic plan.

 What is a basic financial plan?